 Tollebeek also has the dubious honour of being the drainage point of the polder.
 The Noordoostpolder reaches its lowest point here, which regularly leads to flooding, despite the three pumping stations that are meant to keep the Noordoostpolder dry.
 Tollebeek therefore has its own extra lower pumping station, to keep the drain of the polder bone dry.

 There is a pioneers’ barracks still present in Tollebeek from the time of the reclamation.
 Look for yourself at the accommodation the early pioneers lived in, complete with a nice garden.
-Another unusual aspect of Tollebeek: you are welcome to walk across the fields, at least on the signposted route.
-Great to let the wind blow through your hair while crossing dykes, fields and orchards.
+Are you in the mood for a coffee or a bit to eat?
+Make your way to restaurant De Goede Aanloop, where they have specialities from neighbouring Urk on the menu, among other things.